scalyr/scalyr-agent-2/docs/CREATING_MONITORS.md

 To make those requirements be installed immediately run command `/opt/scalyr-agent-2-dependencies/bin/agent-libs-config initialize` which has to re-initialize agent's internal venv and to install specified libraries.
 Please do not install additional libraries manually, by using Agent's internal Python executables.
-Since venv with all requirement is re-initializes on each package installation and your manually installed libraries will not survive next upgrade.
+Since venv with all requirement is re-initializes on each package installation, your manually installed libraries will not survive the next upgrade.
 The `/opt/scalyr-agent-2-dependencies/etc/additional-requirements.txt` is treated by the package as a configuration file, so it is not removed on package removal/upgrade.
 NOTE: Also take into account that agent has its own "core" requirements, and make sure that you don't add a conflicting